What's real, what's fake this week in hoops

 The Longhorns had grown weary of consistency and moved on.
 At Tennessee, a job he accepted hours after Texas fired him, Barnes continues to exceed expectations.

 Last season's squad was picked to finish at the bottom of the SEC, but the Vols shared the SEC title with Auburn.
-This season, Barnes might have the best team in America when "One Shining Moment" blasts through U.S Bank Stadium in Minneapolis next April.
+This season, Barnes might have the best team in America when "One Shining Moment" blasts through U.S. Bank Stadium in Minneapolis next April.

 Saturday's gutsy, come-from-behind win over Gonzaga in Phoenix showcased the durability of the Vols, who finished the game without the reigning SEC Player of the Year, Grant Williams, who fouled out.
 Admiral Schofield's 30 points led the turnaround, and Tennessee's defense held Gonzaga to 1.07 points per possession, the team's lowest tally of the season thus far.

-The Vols have only one loss this season: to currently top-ranked Kansas in overtime.
+The Vols have only one loss this season, to currently top-ranked Kansas in overtime.

-This is a team playing top-15 offense and defense on KenPom.com.
+This is a team playing top-15 offense and defense, according to KenPom.com.
 Schofield (17.9 PPG, 6.0 RPG, 3.1 APG, 41 percent from beyond the arc) is a top-five candidate for the Wooden Award.
 Barnes, at this early juncture of the season, is the leading contender for national coach of the year and could lead the Vols to both an SEC crown and a national title.

 The Tennessee Volunteers, under Barnes, are real.